Chapter 1.12

 1.12.070 Emergency order.

 B. The emergency order shall include all of the information in FMC 1.12.040(B).
-In addition, the emergency order shall include a statement that the person to whom the emergency order is directed may file an appeal pursuant to FMC 1.12.080, or within 72 hours of service or posting of the emergency order, make a request for an expedited hearing with the Hearing Examiner which hearing is to be held within five business days of such a request.
+In addition, the emergency order shall include a statement that the person to whom the emergency order is directed may file an appeal pursuant to FMC 1.12.080, or, within 72 hours of service or posting of the emergency order, make a request for an expedited hearing with the Hearings Examiner which hearing is to be held within seven calendar days of such a request.

 C. If no expedited appeal hearing is requested or no regular appeal is filed and compliance is not achieved by the compliance schedule set forth in the emergency order, a Director may ask the City Attorney to seek additional relief under FMC 1.12.110 and/or pursuant to FMC 1.12.040 a Director may issue a notice of violation, if one has not already been issued, or a supplemental notice of violation, if one has already been issued, and impose additional monetary penalties.
 Nothing in this section should be interpreted to prevent a Director from issuing a notice of violation and imposing monetary penalties simultaneously with the issuance of an emergency order in accordance with FMC 1.12.040(B)(5).